burncycl/ansible-blinkstick-audio-led-visualizer/README.md

 - Change Keyboard Layout -> Generic 101-key PC or Generic 104-key PC (with Windows key) -> Other -> English (US) -> English (US) _top choice_ -> The default for the keyboard layout -> No compose key

 ##### WiFi (optional)
-If you would desire wireless connectivity
+If you would desire wireless connectivity.
+Be sure to setup localisation options first (otherwise you may mistype password for wifi).

 Network Options -> Wi-fi -> US United State (or your country) -> SSID (2.4ghz only without dongle) -> Password